jjvanzon/Circular-Language-Spec/spec/commands/start-and-stop.md

 | ![](images/2.%20Start%20&%20Stop.015.png) | ![](images/2.%20Start%20&%20Stop.016.png) | ![](images/2.%20Start%20&%20Stop.017.png) | ![](images/2.%20Start%20&%20Stop.018.png) | |
 | Finished |  Record  | Error | Warning | |

-The commands can be displayed at the bottom of the screen to execute a selected command or on a thread, that you are following.
+The commands can be displayed at the bottom of the screen, to be able to execute a selected command or on a *thread*, that you are following.
 They may also be shown in certain cases near a diamond shape / executable command symbol.

 ![](images/2.%20Start%20&%20Stop.019.png)